ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-header/index.md

 ### Header Component Interface

-Header components work similar to other component types in ag-Grid in which they should implement the following interface:
+Header components work similar to other component types in AG Grid in which they should implement the following interface:

 ```ts
 interface IHeaderComp {